 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor or an affiliate of the Sponsor, or certain of the Company's officers and directors may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
 If the Company completes a Business Combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans, but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
-The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1.0 million of such Working Capital Loans may be convertible into units identical to the Private Placement Units at a price of \$10.00 per unit.
+The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$1 million of such Working Capital Loans may be convertible into units identical to the Private Placement Units at a price of \$10.00 per unit.

-On February 21, 2021, the Sponsor committed up to \$750,000 in loans to the Company for continuing operations to consummate a business combination.
+On February 25, 2021, the Sponsor committed up to \$750,000 in loans to the Company for continuing operations to consummate a business combination.
 The loans are non-interest bearing, unsecured, and to be repaid upon the consummation of a business combination.
 In the event that a business combination does not occur, then all loaned amounts under this commitment will be forgiven except to the extent that the Company has funds available to it outside the trust account.
+The Company has not drawn on the aforementioned Sponsor commitment.

 On July 29, 2021, the Sponsor committed up to an additional \$250,000 in loans to the Company for continuing operations to consummate a business combination.
 The loans are non-interest bearing, unsecured, and to be repaid upon the consummation of a business combination.
 In the event that a business combination does not occur, then all loaned amounts under this commitment will be forgiven except to the extent that the Company has funds available to it outside the trust account.
+The Company has not drawn on the aforementioned Sponsor commitment.
 The Sponsor has committed an aggregate of \$1,000,000.

-NOTE 7.
+NOTE 6.
 COMMITMENTS AND CONTINGENCIES